yhmtmt/aws/README.md

    * curl (only if you need to use SANYO HD5400)
    * OpenCV 2.4.10
    * cminpack
-   * PvAPI (note: need to execute installer, remove vimba from the system)
+   * PvAPI (NOTE: Need to execute installer.
+Remove vimba from the system)
 3. Create New empty project for "console application" (I recommend you to configure the compile target as x64 right after creating the project.)
 4. Add sources to the project obtained with git clone above explained.
 5. Configure VC++ "include" and "library" paths.